Research Resilience Initiatives

 Eligibility:

-This PI of the application must be the head of a department, institute, multi-disciplinary initiative, large campus center, or cooperative agreement.
-A letter of support from the Dean of the PI must be provided.
+The PI of this application must be the head of a department, institute, mulit-disciplinary initiative, large campus center, or cooperative agreement.
+A letter of support from the Dean of the PI’s College/School acknowledging that fund balance will be used to support the award must be provided.
 No more than 2 submissions per college are permitted.
-If you are unsure of your eligibility please contact Dylan Baker and Eric Chapman.
+If you are unsure of your eligibility, please contact Dylan Baker and Eric Chapman.

-It is expected that 4-5 awards will be funded through this program track.
-A maximum of $500K in one-time, non-renewable funding can be requested by a PI on behalf of an institute, department, large center, etc.
+A maximum of $500K in one-time, non-renewable funding can be requested by a PI on behalf of an institute, department, large center, etc. It is expected that approximately 4-5 awards will be made.

 Use of Funds:

-Acceptable use of funds include temporary provision of salary to PTK faculty for a clearly defined business development need and/or of pilot data development that positions units to secure future funding from a non-traditional funding source.
+Acceptable use of funds include temporary provision of salary to PTK faculty for a clearly defined business development need and/or to support costs associated with pilot data collection that positions units to secure future funding from a non-traditional funding source.
 Funding to support or partially support graduate students is also permitted.
-Funds will be made available in January 2026 and must be spent by September 30, 2026.
+Funds will be made available in August 2026 and must be spent by June 30, 2027.
 Funds shall not be used for the following purposes: TTK summer salary, routine administrative support, or other recurring expenses such as software licenses.
 Repurposing of funding is not permitted.

 Requirements of Awardees:

-- During the award period, quarterly updates are required on use/accounting of funds, detailed progress reports on planned proposal activities and paths to implementing alternative funding.
-Semi-annual reports following the award period are expected for a year following the award period.
-Specified metrics on the usage of funds that must be followed will be shared in the award notification letter.
+- During the award period, quarterly updates are required on use/accounting of funds, progress on planned proposal activities, and paths to pursuing and securing alternative external funding.
+Semi-annual reports are expected for one year following the conclusion of the award period.
+Specified metrics on award fund use will be shared in the award notification letter.

 Review Process: